 Rating: 4.9 out of 5

 James Krom Natural Images is a fantastic art gallery located next to the Mayo Clinic in Rochester, Minnesota.
+This is a great place to visit if you are looking for one of the better local museums in Rochester, MN.

 It’s a museum/gallery with a diverse collection of original artwork centered on the theme of nature.
 James Krom Natural Images is an art gallery that focuses on capturing the majesty of nature through works by national and Upper Midwest artists.